SezerEnisBirgili/gui-action-analyzer/README.md

    3 {"action":"enter", "argument": "what is the time?"}
    ...
    ```
-4. Make sure an `output/` directory exists (or that the script is allowed to create one).
+4. An `output/` directory will be created if there isn't one.

 ## Usage